Australia PR eligibility

 4) Points for Partner Skills:

-If applicable, consider having your partner undergo a skills assessment and be able to provide an English language proficiency exam, which will add an additional 10-point score.
+If applicable, consider having your partner undergo a skills assessment and be able to provide an English language proficiency exam, which will add a 10-point score.

 5) Stay Within the Age Limit: